33 Pages Posted: 12 Feb 2019 Last revised: 3 Sep 2019

 The underpinning of economic analysis of the law has long been the goal of efficiency.
-This Article shows how efficient legal rules can sow the seeds of their own vicious cycles: repeated application over time of statically efficient legal rules can lead to rules that become increasingly adverse to the poor, which the Article calls "snowballing."
-Snowballing can occur where efficient legal rules distribute more legal entitlements to the rich than to the poor.
-That disproportionate allocation can then make subsequent application of the legal rule allocate a yet more disproportionate amount to the rich than the poor, since efficiency is based on willingness to pay, and greater income tends to increase willingness to pay.
-The Article raises the intriguing prospect that this foundational tenet of economics in the law could be an important contributing factor to increasing income inequality.
+At the same time, it has long been argued that efficient policies tend to provide larger legal entitlements to the rich than to the poor.
+This Article shows how efficient legal rules can become even more skewed against the poor over time by sowing the seeds of their own vicious cycles.
+Repeated application over time of statically efficient legal rules can lead to rules that become increasingly adverse to the poor, which the Article calls "policy snowballing."
+Policy snowballing can occur where efficient legal rules distribute more legal entitlements to the rich than to the poor.

 Keywords: economic inequality; torts; dynamics; efficiency